 Both lines fall squarely in the upper-premium/luxury-lite category of cruises.
 That means ships are not suite-only (offering both inside and ocean-view accommodations, as well as balconies and suites), and are on the larger end of the ship size spectrum for upscale vessels.
-Fares are more inclusive than the mainstream line, but not nearly as inclusive as lines like Regent Seven Seas or Seabourn.
+Fares are more inclusive than the mainstream lines, but not nearly as inclusive as lines like Regent Seven Seas or Seabourn.

 Choose Azamara if you want more inclusive fares.

-Azamara Club Cruises is not all-inclusive, but it does offer significant fare inclusions.
-Fares in all categories cover all nonalcoholic beverages (bottled water, soda, juice and specialty coffee and tea) and select alcoholic drinks (including wine, beer, spirits and cocktails).
+Azamara is not all-inclusive, but it does offer significant fare inclusions.
+Fares in all categories cover all nonalcoholic beverages (bottled water, soda, juice and specialty coffee and tea) and select alcoholic drinks (including select wine, beer, spirits and cocktails).
 In addition, fares include all gratuities, self-service laundry, concierge service, shuttles to port towns (in select destinations) and an AzAmazing Evening shoreside event on nearly every sailing.

-Choose Oceania if you want cheaper fares.
+Choose Oceania if you want cheaper fares for entry-level cabins.

 In addition, Oceania has been running the OLife Choice extra perks promotion, which adds your choice of free amenities to the fare.
-With the current version of the offer, passengers receive free unlimited internet and economy-class airfare, plus a choice of complimentary shore excursions (number dependent on itinerary length), beverage package or onboard credit (amount varies by cruise length and cabin category).
-While this can be a great option for getting more from your cruise fare, note that Oceania lists two prices for every cabin -- cruise only (the fares we compared with Azamara above and which are not eligible for OLife or free airfare) and promotional fares (which are eligible, but are also significantly higher).
+With the current version of the offer, passengers receive economy-class airfare plus a choice of complimentary shore excursions (number dependent on itinerary length), House Select beverage package or onboard credit (amount varies by cruise length and cabin category).
+All Oceania fares included unlimited Wi-Fi for one login per cabin.

 Both cruise lines focus on destination and explorations ashore, with plenty of overnights in port and a minimum of days at sea.
 They cruise the world, kkkwith options to book back-to-back cruises without repeating many or any ports of call.

-Or if you want to cruise to just one country at a time.
+Choose Azamara if you want to cruise to just one country at a time.

 Choose Oceania to visit exotic destinations.